We’re working with governments across the UK and the Republic of Ireland to reduce suicide.

 Every nation in the UK and the Republic of Ireland has a strategy for suicide prevention.
 We’re working with them to make sure their plans are as effective and ambitious as possible.

-Good progress has also been made locally – nearly every local area now has a suicide prevention plan in place, and we’ve looked at what’s in these plans.
+Good progress has also been made locally – nearly every local area in England now has a suicide prevention plan in place, and we’ve looked at what’s in these plans.

 To deliver effective national strategies policy-makers should:

 - Set out ambitious targets for suicide reduction, particularly amongst vulnerable groups, to drive forward change across government.

 - Prioritise action on suicide prevention across government departments and set out clear cross-government processes for implementation, governance and delivery.

 - Provide ambitious leadership, resources, guidance and support to enable local policy-makers to put effective plans in place.